Business Case Development

 Our Approach

-We explore a comprehensive range of options to address the identified need.
-Using cost-benefit analysis and financial appraisal, each option is assessed for feasibility, impact, and value for money.
-This stage produces a strategic business case with a refined shortlist of viable options for consideration.Selecting the Best Option and Planning Implementation (Detailed Business Case)
+We explore a comprehensive range of options and assess them using cost-benefit analysis and financial appraisal, producing a refined shortlist of viable options.Selecting the Preferred Option and Planning Implementation (Full Business Case)

-This approach ensures each business case is evidence-based, strategically aligned, and built for impactful outcomes.
-For our government clients, all business cases are developed in line with business case guidelines and consistent with gateway assurance processes.
+For government clients, all business cases are developed in line with relevant business case guidelines and consistent with gateway assurance processes.

 Our Expertise

-Our team brings specialized expertise across all stages of business case development, offering a range of analytical and strategic services for high-quality outcomes:
+Our team brings specialist expertise across all stages of business case development:

-Facilitation and Stakeholder Engagement: We coordinate effective stakeholder engagement throughout the business case process, aligning interests and building consensus for successful outcomes.
+We coordinate stakeholder engagement throughout the business case process, aligning interests and building consensus.

 Resources for Developing Business Cases

-If you are planning the development of a business case, check out our selection of useful Resources for Developing Business Cases.
+If you are planning the development of a business case, see our selection of useful resources for developing business cases.

-In addition to developing business cases, we provide tailored training and capacity-building services in business case development.
-Our workshops - customised for in-house or public sessions, in-person or virtual - equip participants with essential skills and knowledge tfor developing effectivebusiness cases.
+In addition to developing business cases, we provide tailored training and capability-building services in business case development.
+Our workshops, delivered in-house or publicly, in person or virtually, equip participants with practical skills and knowledge for preparing effective business cases.
+Recent workshops have included Cost-Benefit Analysis for Business Cases, designed for NSW Government agencies implementing the NSW Government Business Case Guidelines TPG24-29.

 Ready to Get Started?